Listen to the Cancer.Net Podcast: Protecting Your Skin From the Sun, adapted from this feature

 Evolving: The mole has been changing in size, shape, color, appearance, or growing in an area of previously normal skin.
 Also, when melanoma develops in an existing mole, the texture of the mole may change and become hard, lumpy, or scaly.
 Although the skin may feel different and may itch, ooze, or bleed, melanoma usually does not cause pain.

-Meanwhile, people at high risk for skin cancer should have their skin examined once a year by a dermatologist.
-If detected early, most skin cancer can be treated successfully.
+Additionally, people at high risk for skin cancer should have their skin examined once a year by a dermatologist.